When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Before getting involved in building electric bikes, I used to buy and sell vintage motorcycles.
-Since I discovered my love of e-bikes, I’ve always had a hankering to build an electric bike based around something from the 70’s.
+Since I discovered my love of e-bikes, I’ve always had the hankering to build an electric bike based on something from the 70s.
 I first became aware of the Vintage Electric Roadster about three years ago, and last year, just by chance I was fortunate to have a ride on one.
 Here is my review based on the ride and my overall impression.

-Vintage Electric were founded in 2013 by Andrew Davidge in Santa Clara, California and have gone on to be one of the most successful and unique electric bike brands out there.
+Vintage Electric was founded in 2013 by Andrew Davidge in Santa Clara, California and has gone on to be one of the most successful and unique electric bike brands out there.

 I had wanted to have a go on one of their bikes ever since I first visited their website a few years back, but as I live in the UK and their market is primarily in the US, I never thought for a minute I’d ever get the chance to ride one.